Red Terror (Spain): Republican side

 Attitudes to the "red terror" varied on the Republican side.
-President Manuel Azaña made the well-publicized comment that all of the convents in Madrid were not worth one Republican life.
+President Manuel Azaña made the well-publicised comment that all of the convents in Madrid were not worth one Republican life.
 Yet equally commonly cited, for example, is the speech by Socialist leader Indalecio Prieto on the Madrid radio on 9 August 1936 pleading Republican militiamen not to "imitate" the murderous actions of the military rebels and the public condemnation of arbitrary "justice" by Julián Zugazagoitia, the editor of El Socialista, the Socialist Party newspaper, on 23 August.

 Julius Ruiz goes on to note, however, that "not cited... are El Socialistas regular reports extolling the work of the Atadell brigade", a group of Republican agents who engaged in detentions and frequently murders of (in the end) up to 800 alleged Nationalists.
 "On 27 September 1936", Ruiz continues, "an editorial on the brigade stressed that its 'work, more than useful, is necessary.
 Indispensable.'
 Similarly, the Prieto-controlled Madrid daily Informaciones carried numerous articles on the activities of the Atadell brigade during the summer of 1936".

 Nationalist side

 The hierarchy of the Catholic Church in Spain believed that the Red Terror was the result of a plan, "a program of systematic persecution of the Church was planned to the last detail".
 Before he was himself abducted and shot without trial by Indalecio Prieto's bodyguards just 5 days prior to the coup, Monarchist politician and leader of the opposition José Calvo Sotelo told the Spanish Parliament in April 1936 that in the six weeks since the government, from mid-February 15 to April 2, 1936, had been in power, some 199 attacks were carried out, 36 of them in churches.
 He listed 136 fires and fire bombings, which included 106 burned churches and 56 churches otherwise destroyed.
-He claimed they there were 74 persons dead and 345 persons injured.Thomas 1976, p.
+He claimed there were 74 persons dead, and 345 persons injured.Thomas 1976, p.
 206–208.

-The attitudes of the Catholic side towards the government and the ensuing Civil War was expressed in a joint episcopal letter from July 1, 1937, addressed by the Spanish bishops to all other Catholic bishops.
-Spain was said to be divided into two hostile camps, one side expresses anti-religious and anti-Spanish, the other side upholding the respect for the religious and national order.
+The attitudes of the Catholic side towards the government and the ensuing Civil War were expressed in a joint episcopal letter from July 1, 1937, addressed by the Spanish bishops to all other Catholic bishops.
+Spain was said to be divided into two hostile camps: one side expresses anti-religious and anti-Spanish views, while the other side respects the religious and national order.
 The Church was pastorally oriented and not willing to sell its freedom to politics but had to side with those who started out defending its freedom and right to exist.

 The attitudes of people in the Nationalist zones were characterized by hope and religious revival.
 Victories were celebrated with religious services, anticlerical laws were abolished, and Catholic schools became legal again.
 Catholic military chaplains were reintroduced and attitudes to the Church immediately changed from hostility to respect and even admiration.